LucLabarriere/Orbital/README.md

 ## Requirements
 The primary requirement of the project is `CMake > 3.0` and a decent `C++` compiler.
 The project uses [`vcpkg`](https://github.com/microsoft/vcpkg) and will clone the repo as a submodule.
-The [`invoke`]() python module can be used to configure, build and run the program, although this is not mandatory.
+The [`pyorbital`]() python module can be used to configure, build and run the program, although this is not mandatory.

 ## Build
 CMake is configured so that the binaries are exported to the `bin/` folder.
 This is required for now to allow the hot reloading of C++ scripts